 Treatment and Prevention

 In some cases, arrhythmias are due to bad habits like drinking too much alcohol.
-Breaking the habit can cure the problem.
-Reducing stress, avoiding caffeine, improving your diet, and increasing the amount of exercise you do in a week can also reduce the frequency of experiencing arrhythmias.
+Limiting your alcohol consumption as much as possible can help reduce the risk of developing an arrhythmia.
+Reducing stress, avoiding caffeine, improving your diet, and increasing the amount of exercise you do in a week can also reduce the risk or frequency of experiencing arrhythmias.
 You should talk to your doctor first before beginning such changes.
 In other people, the arrhythmias are a symptom of heart disease, and they won't go away unless this underlying problem is addressed.
 Fortunately, many people can benefit from modern medical interventions, especially in the area of surgery and the insertion of special electrical devices.

 Other medications called antiarrhythmics can convert an abnormal rhythm back to normal, and prevent it from recurring (known as "rhythm control").
-Examples of antiarrhythmics include amiodarone, propafenone, and sotalol.
-Patients with atrial fibrillation (AF) are usually given the anticoagulant warfarin, which thins the blood to keep blood clots from forming and causing strokes.
-Recent research has shown that rate control and adequate anticoagulation are very important (perhaps even more important than rhythm control) for people with certain kinds of arrhythmias (e.g., AF).
+Examples of antiarrhythmics include amiodarone, sotalol, and dronedarone.
+Patients with atrial fibrillation (AF) are also usually given anticoagulants such as warfarin, apixaban, or rivaroxaban.
+These medications thin the blood to keep blood clots from forming and causing strokes.
+Research has shown that adequate anticoagulation for stroke prevention is one of the most important elements of treatment for reducing the risk of death for people with certain kinds of arrhythmias (e.g., AF).

 In some cases, AF is converted back to a normal rhythm by a treatment called cardioversion, in which a doctor gives the patient a sedative followed by a small electrical shock that "resets" the natural pacemaker in the heart.